jju-yeon/EXP4-Heat-Engine-Cycle/README.md

-# EXP2-Ideal-Gas-Laws
+# EXP4-Heat-Engine-Cycle
-EXP2: Ideal Gas Laws – Code for Paper
+EXP2: Heat Engine Cycle – Code for Paper

 This repository contains the analysis code used in the manuscript.
 All scripts correspond to the exact version used during data processing for the results in the paper.